-The Advisory Board has prepared an Annual report ("report") and Budget attached as Attachment B and C, respectively, for Council's consideration as the proposed budget for the Downtown BID for Fiscal Year 2021-2022.
-As required by BID Law, the report has been filed with the City Clerk and contains, among other things, a list of the improvements and activities proposed to be provided in the BID in Fiscal Year 2021-2022, an estimate of the cost of providing the improvements and activities, and a recommendation to suspend the collection of the Downtown BID where a business qualifies for a financial hardship exemption under the City's general business tax ordinance.
-The Advisory Board has recommended no change to the BID boundaries.
-The Advisory Board has included a clarification of the existing Apartments/Hotels category for residential landlords leasing 1 and 2 units.
-These landlords of 1 and 2 units will pay \$150 while residential landlords of 3 or more units will continue to pay \$264.
-Residential landlords of 1-2 units are currently being charged \$264 and the Board proposes reducing the rate to \$150.
-Residential landlords of 1-2 units billed \$264 for the prior two years will receive a credit for the difference.
-Otherwise, there are no changes in the method and basis for levying assessments.
+The Advisory Board has prepared a report and budget attached as Attachment B and C, respectively, for City Council's consideration as the proposed budget for the Downtown BID for fiscal year 2022-2023.
+As required by BID Law, the report has been filed with the City Clerk and contains, among other things, a list of the improvements and activities proposed to be provided in the BID in fiscal year 2022-2023, an estimate of the cost of providing the improvements and activities, and a recommendation to suspend the collection of the Downtown BID where a business qualifies for a financial hardship exemption under the City's general business tax ordinance.
+The Advisory Board has recommended no change to the BID boundaries shown in Attachment A.

-During the course or upon the conclusion of the public hearing the City Council may order changes in any of the matters provided in the Advisory Board's report.
-At the conclusion of the public hearing the City Council may adopt a resolution confirming the report as originally filed or as modified by the Council.
-The adoption of the resolution constitutes the levy of the assessment for the fiscal year 2021-2022 and suspension of the BID assessments in certain instances as noted above.
+During the course or upon the conclusion of the public hearing, City Council may order changes in any of the matters provided in the Advisory Board's report.
+At the conclusion of the public hearing, City Council may adopt a resolution confirming the report as originally filed or as modified by City Council.
+The adoption of the resolution constitutes the levy of the assessment for the fiscal year 2022-2023 and suspension of the BID assessments in certain instances as noted above.